danhaywood/isis-jrebel-plugin/README.md

 ## Screencast

-You can a demo of the Isis and JRebel together in this screencast:
+You can a demo of the Isis and JRebel working together in [this screencast](https://www.youtube.com/watch?v=PxVgbz3ae_g).

-<iframe width="560" height="315" src="//www.youtube.com/embed/PxVgbz3ae_g" frameborder="0" allowfullscreen></iframe>

 ## Usage notes